jakimowb/enmapbox_testmigration2/doc/source/usr_section/application_tutorials/tutorial_1.rst

 * The synthetic mixing process itself is randomized.
 That is, to generate a synthetic mixture…

   * … a mixing complexity is randomly assigned.
 The mixing complexity defines the number of endmembers contributing to a mixture (e.g., 2EM, 3EM).
-    The random selection is steered by user-defined **Mixing Complexity Likelihoods** (e.g., 2EM=0.6, 3EM=0.4 means that there is a 60% likelihood that the mixture is made up of two endmembers and a 40% likelihood that the mixture is made up of three endmembers).
+    The random selection is steered by user-defined :guilabel:`Mixing Complexity Likelihoods` (e.g., 2EM=0.6, 3EM=0.4 means that there is a 60% likelihood that the mixture is made up of two endmembers and a 40% likelihood that the mixture is made up of three endmembers).
     The implementation allows the definition of likelihoods for 2EM, 3EM and 4EM.
 Note that likelihoods must sum up to 1.
   * … endmembers are randomly drawn from the library.
 The number of endmembers is based on the previously assigned mixing complexity.
     The first endmember is always drawn from the target class.
-The following endmembers are drawn based on **Class Likelihoods**, which are either proportional (class proportions within the library) or equalized (all classes with the same likelihood).
+The following endmembers are drawn based on :guilabel:`Class Likelihoods`, which are either proportional (class proportions within the library) or equalized (all classes with the same likelihood).
-    The **Allow Within-Class Mixtures** check option allows the user to decide whether multiple endmembers of the same class can be drawn to create a mixture.
+    The |cb1| :guilabel:`Allow Within-Class Mixtures` check option allows the user to decide whether multiple endmembers of the same class can be drawn to create a mixture.
   * … random mixing fractions between 0 and 1 (0-100%) are randomly assigned to the previously drawn endmembers.
 The total sum of fractions is always 1 (100%).
   * … endmembers are linearly mixed based on the mixing fractions to create the mixture.